liutao23/LightStab/README.md

 Our method focuses on **unsupervised online video stabilization without labels and without future-frame look-ahead**.

 Unlike offline stabilization methods that rely on future information, this work targets a more practical online setting, where each frame is processed causally.
-The overall framework follows classical stabilization priors and inherits strong inspiration from previous video stabilization literature.
+The overall framework follows the classical stabilization pipeline and incorporates practical priors for motion estimation, motion propagation, and motion compensation.

+The design addresses three practical challenges that often limit end-to-end learning-based stabilizers:

+1. limited availability of paired stable / unstable video data;
+2. reduced controllability in fully learned pipelines;
+3. inefficient deployment on resource-constrained hardware.

-> More technical details, visual results, and ablation studies will be added after the manuscript revision is finalized.
+More technical details, visual results, and ablation studies will be added as the repository is cleaned and updated.

 ---

 ## Project Status

-- Manuscript: **under revision**
+- Paper: **accepted to CVPR 2026**
+- arXiv preprint: **available**
+- CVPR virtual poster page: **available**
+- YouTube presentation: **available**
 - Inference / online demo: **available**
-- Test dataset (**UAV-test**): **available**
+- Test dataset (**UAV-Test**): **available**
 - Training scripts: **not released yet**
 - Full training dataset: **coming soon**